KangGu96/Adv_decoder/README.md

 we provide a subset of mt with spacy annotations.
 You can prepare your own dataset in this fashion.

 # Sample code
-We provide a step by step notebook to help you perform data preprocessing and decoder training using the sample dataset
+We provide a step by step notebook to help you perform data preprocessing and decoder training using the sample dataset.
+You are encouraged to run it on google colab and follow the instructions to train the decoder.
+After that, we should be able to experiment embedding inversion on your own data.